 On the slopes

 For staying in touch, using a location-based app on your smartphone can save considerable time and stress. (“Find my friends” is a great choice for iPhone users.)
 Apps like these can be invaluable when trying to meet up during or after a day of activity at a large or crowded ski resort.

 With abundant snowfall predicted in the Rockies and above-average snow projected in New England, 2017-18 looks to be a promising winter season.8 These days, it is harder and harder to get the family to unplug from electronics, spend time together and be outdoors.
 A winter sports mountain provides many moments of quality family time.

-Christoph Ritterson is Senior Vice President of Marketing at Berkley One.
+Christoph Ritterson is Senior Vice President of Marketing at Berkley One (a Berkley Company).